The Renewable Energy Law Review: Russia

 - entering into an accession contract and acquiring membership of the Market Council.
 A Russian legal entity will be required to be established for this purpose;

 - participating in a tender.
 The tender procedure, with its specific formal requirements, will certainly be a challenge.
-Among others, the drafting of a precise bid corresponding to the technical requirements is one of the major tasks;
+Among others, the drafting of a precise bid corresponding to the technical and commercial requirements is one of the major tasks;

-- in the event of winning the tender, a market participant will automatically become a party to the capacity supply agreement entered into with each of the buyers acting on the wholesale capacity market (currently 260 plus buyers).
+- in the event of winning the tender, a market participant will automatically become a party to the capacity supply agreement entered into with each of the buyers acting on the wholesale capacity market (currently 270 buyers).
 The form of the agreement is approved by law and cannot be renegotiated by the winner.
 If the form is amended by the government (which usually occurs several times a year), the amended agreement becomes automatically binding on all market participants;

 - building a power generating facility with the technical and production characteristics described in the tender bid and capacity supply agreement;